intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and its Executive Director to determine.

+# Document Preparation and Publication

+## Roles and Processes

+Publication of RFCs shall be continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined as specified in the foregoing sections of this document.

+This document does not specify the exact relationship between the IETF LLC and the RPC function; for example, the RPC function could be provided by a separate corporate entity under contract to the IETF LLC, it could be performed by employees of the IETF LLC, or the IETF LLC could work with independent contractors for some or all aspects of the RPC function.
+The exact relationship is a matter for the IETF LLC and its Executive Director to determine.

+The IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are adhered to.
+The IETF LLC is empowered to appoint a manager or to convene a committee that is responsible for this oversight function.

+Community members who have concerns about the performance of the RPC can request that the IETF LLC look into the matter.
+If the IETF LLC opts to delegate the oversight function, concerns can be raised with the IETF LLC.
+The IETF LLC is ultimately responsible to the community via the mechanisms outlined in its charter.

+## Editorial and Publication Policies

+Under and consistent with the high-level policies defined for the RFC Series in general or particular streams, the RPC shall define more particular policies regarding matters related to the editorial preparation and final publication and dissemination of RFCs.
+Examples include:

+* Maintenance of a styleguide that defines editorial standards to which RFCs must adhere (see {{RFC7282}} and related updates).

+* Policies regarding the file formats that are accepted as input to the editing and publication process.

+* Policies regarding the final structure and layout of published documents; in the context of the XML vocabulary ({{RFC7991}}), such policies could include matters such as the exact XML elements and attributes used to capture the semantic content of RFCs.

+## Resolution of Disagreements between Authors and the RPC

+NOTE: This section is intended to address [ISSUE #6: Streams have content control](https://github.com/intarchboard/program-rfced-future/issues/6).

+During the process of editorial preparation and publication, disagreements can arise between the authors of an RFC-to-be and the RPC.
+Where an existing policy clearly applies, such disagreements are handled quickly through direct consultation between the parties; however, on occasion it is necessary for another individual or body (e.g., document shepherd, working group chair, research group chair, IETF Area Director, IESG, or IRSG) to help achieve a resolution.
+In extremis (or where such mediating individuals or bodies are not involved, as with the Independent Stream), the relevant stream manager should intercede to reach agreement.

+If it is unclear whether an existing policy applies or if the interpretation of an existing policy is unclear, the RPC should consult with the RSAB to clarify the matter.

+If the disagreement raises a new issue that is not covered by an existing policy or that cannot be resolved through consultation between the RPC and the RSAB (and any other relevant parties as described above), the issue should be brought to the RSWG in order to formulate a new policy.
+However, in the interest of time the disagreement may be resolved as the parties best see fit while the RSWG formulates a more general policy.

 # Changes from Version 2 of the RFC Editor Model